 To progress further, students can attempt exam-style questions from other commercial items like 'CheckPoints for Chemistry' which can be purchased from most book lists or educational bookstores.
 Attempting 'CheckPoint' questions allows the development of greater understanding in chemical concepts and exam-reading skills.
 Problem solving capacity is also built when attempting exam-style questions.

 How can chemical processes be designed to optimise efficiency?

-- What are the options for energy production? - How can the yield of a chemical product be optimised? - Practical Investigation practical reports diagnostic tests multimedia participation presentations/posters
+- What are the options for energy production? - How can the yield of a chemical product be optimised? - Practical Investigation practical reportsdiagnostic tests

 How are organic compounds categorised, analysed and used?